Xiaoqian-Liu/MMGN/R/logisticPCA/README.txt

 ===== Requirements =====

-Our implementation of logisticPCA is built upon the logisticSVD function in the R package logisticPCA, which is available on the CRAN.
+Our implementation of logisticPCA is built upon the logisticSVD function in the R package logisticPCA, which is developed by Landgraf, A. J. and Lee, Y. (2020) and available on the CRAN.
 Please note that logistic PCA only considers the logistic noise model.

+===== References =====

+De Leeuw, J. (2006), “Principal component analysis of binary data by iterated singular value decomposition,” Computational Statistics & Data Analysis, 50, 21–39.

+Landgraf, A. J. and Lee, Y. (2020), “Dimensionality reduction for binary data through the projection of natural parameters,” Journal of Multivariate Analysis, 180, 104668.